funcool/promesa/doc/bulkhead.md

 - `:queue`: the max queued jobs allowed (defaults to Integer/MAX_VALUE), when maximum queue is reached, the task submision will be rejected
-- `:timeout`: this settings means two different things depending on the used implementation (although in practical terms they represent something analogous):
-  - on the `async` it means the timeout to put the task on the queue and is effective only if the queue is full, and it happens synchronously (before the task is submited to the internal executor)
+- `:timeout`: maximum time to wait synchronously to enqueue the task (on async it measn time to put the task to the internal queue and on sync means tiem to wait to aquire the semaphore, if not specified and the max-queue is reached, an exception will be raised that queue is full).

-  - on the `sync` it means the timeout of aquiring the semaphore and is always happens synchronously.
+For backward compatibility we still preserve the old types:

+- `:executor` alias for `:async`
+- `:semaphore` alias for `:sync`

 [0]: https://stackoverflow.com/questions/30391809/what-is-bulkhead-pattern-used-by-hystrix